-Brant Berkstresser oversees Harvard's Sports Medicine Department and works directly with Harvard's Football, Sailing and Golf teams.
-He is also a preceptor within Boston University’s and Salem State University’s CAATE approved undergraduate athletic training program.
+Brant Berkstresser oversees Harvard's Sports Medicine Department which includes four team physicians, 15 certified athletic trainers, a sports dietician, chiropractor, physical therapist, radiologist technician and athletic training students.
+Brant works directly with Harvard's football and golf teams.
+In addition, he is also a preceptor within Boston University, Bridgewater State University, Lasell College and Salem State University CAATE approved undergraduate athletic training programs.

-Berkstresser has given regional and international presentations for College and University Sports Medicine Foundation.
-He was co-author of "Traumatic Injuries of the Cervical Spine" and co-author of an abstract presented at the 2008 National Strength and Conditioning Symposium, "Physiological and Perceived Psychological Responses of Collegiate Football Athletes to Ventilated Shoulder Pads During a Scrimmage."
-He is currently involved in two current studies here at Harvard; the effects of training on the heart, and an injury rate study.
+Berkstresser has given presentations for numerous health and safety professional organizations.
+He was a co-author of "Traumatic Injuries of the Cervical Spine" and co-author of an abstract presented at the 2008 National Strength and Conditioning Symposium, "Physiological and Perceived Psychological Responses of Collegiate Football Athletes to Ventilated Shoulder Pads during a Scrimmage."

-He also serves as a member of the Ivy League Ad Hoc Committee on Concussions, Core Committee Member of the Big Ten/Ivy League Collaboration on Concussions and the NCAA Competitive Safeguards Committee.
+Berkstresser also serves as a member for both the Ivy League Ad Hoc Committee on Concussions and is a Core Committee Member of the Big Ten/Ivy League Collaboration on Concussions, where he is involved in research development with both committees.

-as an assistant athletic trainer at the University of
+Berkstresser spent four years as assistant athletic trainer at

 From 1991-93, he earned an appointment in KSU's graduate assistant program while working on requirements for a master's degree.
 During the summer of 1990, Berkstresser completed an internship with the New York Jets Football Club.